mlrcbsousa/mlrcbsousa.github.io/_posts/2020-05-21-karatsuba-algorithm.md

 #### The Steps

-For the product of 2 integers `x` and `y` of length `n` that can be represented in the following way:
+For the product of two integers `x` and `y` of length `n` that can be represented in the following way:

 - x = 10<sup>n/2</sup> a + b
 - y = 10<sup>n/2</sup> c + d